XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 # Counter-Strike-Panorama-Backgrounds
-Replacement Menu Backgrounds for CSGO Panorama GUI
+Exotic Replacement Menu Backgrounds for CSGO Panorama GUI
   VAC Ban unlikely but:
 # *** USE AT YOUR OWN RISK ***

 ![csgo-bg](https://user-images.githubusercontent.com/52842013/63206380-1492f400-c081-11e9-8b2f-448ca404183f.PNG)

+These backgrounds are designed to fit the Counter-Strike aesthetic.
+The backgrounds are mostly workshop maps as well as other games and engines

 # Install:
 - Go to: Program Files\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\panorama\videos